bg-write/spotify-clone-vite/README.md

 - `src`
   - `assets`: Home to Spotify logo images
   - `components`
-    - `Dashboard.jsx`: What users see after logging in
+    - `Dashboard.jsx`: What we see after logging in
-    - `Login.jsx`: Where we build and send our auth GET request
+    - `Login.jsx`: Where we build/send our auth GET request
-    - `Player.jsx`: Holds Spotify player functionality
+    - `Player.jsx`: Spotify player functionality
-    - `TrackSearchResult`: Results seen in the Dashboard
+    - `TrackSearchResult`: Results in Dashboard
-    - `useAuth.jsx`: Stores all our custom hooks
+    - `useAuth.jsx`: Our custom hooks
   - `App.jsx`: Pass through our Dashboard and Login
   - `main.jsx`: "StrictMode" disabled to address useEffect
 - `index.html`: Our HTML with basic meta information